El Sobrante, Contra Costa County, California: Geography

 According to the United States Census Bureau, the CDP has a total area of 3.1 sqmi, all of it land.

 El Sobrante is unincorporated and lies within Contra Costa County.
 Main roads include San Pablo Dam Road (a major road running from Richmond and San Pablo, through El Sobrante, past EBMUD's San Pablo Reservoir), Valley View Road and Appian Way.
 San Pablo Dam Road and Appian Way both connect to Interstate 80 to the west.

-El Sobrante also contains San Pablo Creek, running behind the library.
+El Sobrante also contains the San Pablo Creek, which runs adjacent to San Pablo Dam road, and adjacent to the El Sobrante - Contra Costa County Library.